 Wash and clean the meat.
 Squeeze out the water completely and then pat dry the mutton pieces with paper towels. (there are people who say one should never wash the meat but just wipe it with a soft wet cloth but I have always seen everyone at home washing and cleaning the meat and hence so do I…go with what you think best, just make sure that the meat is dry before you start cooking)

-Whisk the curd well and ensure it is at room temperature.
+Whisk the yogurt well and ensure it is at room temperature.

 Heat oil in a wide heavy bottom pan. (if using mustard oil, please do smoke and then cool the oil first; if using ghee or any other oil , please don’t let it smoke).
 Add asafetida, cloves and black cardamom.
 After about 10-15 seconds, increase the heat to high and add in the meat.
 We need to let the meat brown on all sides – don’t stir around too much, let it brown on one side for 2-3 minutes and then around to brown on the other side.

-Once the meat is nice and brown on all sides, lower the heat and add the curd.
-Stir well till the curd almost evaporates.
+Once the meat is nice and brown on all sides, lower the heat and add the yogurt.
+Stir well till the yogurt almost evaporates.

 Add the Kashmiri chili powder and stir so that the chili powder coats the meat.
 Add 2-3 tablespoons of water to prevent the chilies from burning (all this, still at low flame)